 Figure 2: PM2.5 Emissions by Source Category as a Percentage (Design Day)

 Most of the PM2.5 emissions are from residential wood combustion.
 However, to get a estimate of what sources are directly influencing the monitor, DEQ looked into effective emissions.
 Effective emissions are defined as those emission rates that correlate with measured concentrations at the monitor.
 In considering the effective emissions, the residential wood combustion concentrations are roughly 90% of the PM2.5 concentration at the filter sample and industrial emissions are roughly 1% of the PM2.5 concentration at the filter.
-Residential wood heating is the primary source of air pollution in the Lakeview area, and efforts to reduce PM2.5 pollution should focus on this source category
+Residential wood heating is the primary source of air pollution in the Lakeview area, and efforts to reduce PM2.5 pollution should focus on this source category.

 PM ADVANCE PROGRAM